 What the RT cores and ray-tracing mean for games

 Why is ray-tracing such a big deal, and what does it mean for games?
 We wrote this primer on ray-tracing when Microsoft unveiled its DirectX Ray Tracing (DXR) API.
-DXR hasn't reached the final public revision yet, but that's expected to happen around the time GeForce RTX 2080 cards begin shipping.
+DXR hasn't reached the final public revision yet, but that's expected to happen with the Windows 10 October 2018 update.
 Nvidia clearly had a lot of input on DXR, and while initial demonstrations like the above Star Wars clip used a DGX-Station with four GV100 GPUs to achieve 'cinematic' 24fps results, Turing is clearly what Nvidia was aiming for.

-Not only can a single Turing GPU run the same demonstration as the DGX-Station—which only costs $69,000 if you're wondering—but it can do so at 60fps.
+Not only can a single Turing GPU run the same demonstration as the DGX-Station—which only costs $69,000 if you're wondering—but it can supposedly do so at a higher framerate.
 That's because the RT cores in Turing are roughly ten times faster for ray tracing than using compute shaders to accomplish the same work.
 However, doing full ray tracing for real-time games is still a bit impractical.

 Nvidia instead suggests using the RT cores for hybrid rendering.
 Traditional rasterization handles the geometry and textures, while ray tracing provides lighting and shadows, reflections, refractions, ambient occlusion, and other effects.
 At least 11 games have announced support for Nvidia's RTX ray tracing.
 Here's the current list:

 - Assetto Corsa Competizione from Kunos Simulazioni/505 Games